 1. You’ve Got High Arches (Blame Your DNA)

-One guy on Reddit said his arches were so high it was almost classified as a birth defect.
+One of my running friends explained to me that his arches were so high it was almost classified as a birth defect.
 He looked fine standing still — but kept twisting ankles until he switched his shoes.
 Once he did?
-Game changer.
+He became less prone to the rolls.

 2. Leg Length or Alignment Issues